 The overall aim of the module is to achieve proficiency equivalent to level B1 of the European Framework of Reference for Languages (CEFR) in speaking, writing, reading and listening.

 Individual, peer and group work will be encouraged.
-The classes will benefit from the use of a Moodle page as well as a booklet.
+The classes will benefit from the use of a Moodle page and pre-recorded sessions.